 None of this would have happened otherwise.

 And maybe I have to get back in there and write.
-And maybe I just need to embrace the fact that perfection doesn’t quite look like I thought it would.
+Or maybe I just need to embrace the fact that perfection doesn’t quite look like I thought it would.

 And maybe you do too.